Accenture/aada/README.md

 Accenture Active Directory Authenticator

 ## Release information
+Release 0.1.7, published Feb 26, 2021 - New builds with Go version 1.16.0
+to fix the false-positive hueristic virus detection by Cylance and Microsoft Defender (Program.Win32/Wacapew.C!ml).
+To be clear, the previous version had no virus in it.
+This version is actually throwing a false positive for TrojanSpy.MSIL.bgkz with the Jiangmin scanner, but Defender is now happy.
+I'll try to run these through VirusTotal from now on to make sure we don't have any more false positives.

 Release 0.1.6, published Feb 22, 2021 - Added the ability for AADA to
 automatically create the .aws folder if it doesn't already exist.